What Is The Speed Of Sound In Metres Per Second

 Factors Affecting the Speed of Sound

 Humidity also has a minor effect.
-Water vapour is less dense than the nitrogen and oxygen that make up most of air.
+So water vapour is less dense than the nitrogen and oxygen that make up most of air.
 Adding water vapour to air therefore slightly decreases the air's density, increasing the speed of sound a tiny amount.
 The effect is far less pronounced than that of temperature, however.

 Historical Context and Measurement